Todders92/pig-latin-v2/README.md

     *   _Example Input: 3_
     *   _Example Output: 3_

-2. _The program adds “ay” to single-letter words beginning with a vowel_
-    *    _Example Input: I_
-    *	_Example Output: iay_

-3. _The program adds “way” to the end of multi-character words beginning with  a vowel_
+3. _The program adds “way” to the end of words beginning with  a vowel_
     *	_Example Input: eat_
     *   _Example Output: eatway_